JustinGoheen/lightning-ib/README.md

 ## Running as a Lightning Application

-Given each agent (or worker) is created as a seperate Python script or module, those modules can ran individually from the command line, or by using the main module `app.py` found in the project's root directory.
+Given each agent (or worker) is created as a seperate Python script or module, those modules can be ran individually from the command line, or by using the main module `app.py` found in the project's root directory.
 A handy bash script has been provided in `scripts/`.

 Running the Lightning application will: